How to Organize a Coin Collection > or maybe how not to...

 • Pennorama Pendant Set 1 Example: (Shown in Antique Bronze Treatment)

 19mm Hallmarked Example

 American Mint Panorama Pendants (cont.)

-This set has a distinctive his relief shape.
-The central design is in a shallow bowl surrounded by a broad rim which is highest inside then tapers down to the edge, similar to the previous Pennorama set.
+This set has a distinctive high-relief shape.
+The central design is in a shallow bowl surrounded by a broad rim which is highest inside, then tapers down to the edge, similar to the previous Pennorama set.
 These are more difficult to find, and I have yet to see a full set.
 There are three different reverse designs.
 The most common version has a large asymmetrical sun surrounded by 12 sigils in circles similar to the reverse of the other Pennorama medals.
 The second most common design is the same but with a smiling cartoon bull's head with a large ring in its nose, facing left superimposed on the sun (which I think has something to do with a Disney® release).
 And most rarely is the Solar system design with the Sun and Saturn from the Talisman Guild.

 • Pennorama Pendant Second Set Example: